avast/retdec-regression-tests-framework/README.md

 Copyright (c) 2017 Avast Software, licensed under the MIT license.
 See the `LICENSE` file for more details.

-The framework includes several third-party libraries, whose code and licensing information is provided in the `libs` subdirectory.
+The framework includes several third-party libraries, whose code and licensing information is provided in the `deps` subdirectory.

 ## Contributing